Dual Residency Can Effect How Your Estate Is Settled

 Owning multiple homes in multiple states can lead to some tricky legal situations.
 There are other options and strategies you can use to settling your estate as easy as possible for your family.
 Getting the right legal advice can make all the difference.

 Francisco Sirvent has the know-how to analyze your current situation and help you make thoughtful decisions about your estate.
 Call us at (480) 418-8448 to set up an appointment.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes, Gilbert, Mesa, and Tempe.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.